E-scooters and personal mobility devices

 On this page:

 • Wear a helmet.
-You must wear an approved safety helmet while riding an e-scooter.
+You must wear an approved safety helmet when riding.

-• Don't drive under the influence.
-Riding under the influence of drugs or alcohol is dangerous and illegal.
-Catch public transport, call a lift or walk home.
+• Don't ride under the influence.
+Riding under the influence of drugs or alcohol is illegal and dangerous.

 • Warning devices.
-You must have a warning device such as a bell fitted to your device or otherwise accessible to you.
+You must have a warning device, such as a bell, fitted to your device or within easy reach while riding.

 • Safety equipment.
 You must have lights and reflectors on either the device or your person at night or in hazardous weather conditions.

-• One person per scooter.
+• One person per e-scooter.
 You must not carry any passengers.

 • Give way.
-You must give way to other pedestrians and keep to the left.
-It is everyone’s responsibility to share the footpath and road and be mindful of other users.
+You must give way to pedestrians and keep to the left.
+Everyone shares a responsibility to use roads and paths safely and respectfully.

-They are not permitted on roads unless there is no footpath, shared path or nature strip next to the road or it is impracticable to travel on one of those areas.
-If you are required to use the road on your personal mobility device, you must take the shortest, safest route.
+E-scooters are only permitted on roads if there is no footpath, shared path or nature strip next to the road or if it is not practical or safe to use those areas.
+If you must travel on a road, take the shortest practical route and return to an approved path as soon as possible.
 Do not stay on the road for longer than necessary.

 Speed limits

-If you are using an e-scooter or other personal mobility device, you must adhere to the speed limits.
-It is illegal travel faster than:
+If you are using an e-scooter or other personal mobility device, you must stick to the speed limits.
+It is illegal to travel faster than:

 • 15 km/h on footpaths